 - Access to a host of honor societies

-If you learn best in this kind of environment, then going for an on-campus experience and program that allows you to have it is the best choice.
+If you learn best in this environment, then going for an on-campus experience and program that allows you to have it is the best choice.

-However, for millions of students across the country, online learning is the only viable option.
-These are people who have extremely hectic lifestyles or have to work to make a living and pay for their tuition.
+However, online learning is the only viable option for millions of students across the country.
+These people have incredibly hectic lifestyles or have to work to make a living and pay for their tuition.

-Thankfully, online learning platforms have become extremely sophisticated and offer students access to high-quality education at their own convenience.
-The fact that these classes can be taken from anywhere and accessed at any time makes them quite convenient, meaning that you can choose their own schedule as a student.
+Thankfully, online learning platforms have become highly sophisticated and offer students access to high-quality education at their convenience.
+The fact that these classes can be taken from anywhere and accessed at any time makes them quite convenient, meaning that you can choose theiyour schedule as a student.

-Another notable advantage that comes with online learning is that it’s often cheaper than the on-campus alternative.
+Another notable advantage of online learning is that it’s often cheaper than the on-campus alternative.
 However, there is a common misconception that online courses are much simpler than on-campus programs.

 It’s worth stating that online programs follow the same curriculum as on-campus programs and, as such, are just as challenging.
-In fact, it can be argued that since online learning depends entirely on your ability to remain motivated and complete your coursework with almost no supervision, it could very well be more challenging.
+It can be argued that since online learning depends entirely on your ability to remain motivated and complete your coursework without supervision, it could be more difficult.
 The discipline and organizational skills required are commendable.

 If you are going to pay for a degree program, it’s best to pay for a program from an accredited school.
 Not only is that education of reliably high quality, but your credits are also transferable to other accredited institutions should you want to continue or upgrade your education in another facility.